Ameba-AIoT/ameba-arduino-doc/source/ameba_d/aw-cu488/Getting_Started/Getting Started with AW-CU488.rst

 |image07|

-Go to "Tools" -> "Port" and select the correct COM port.
+Go to :guilabel:`Tools -> Port` and select the correct COM port.

 |image08|

-Go to "Tools" -> "Serial Monitor", set the baud rate as "115200", and press the RST button to check the serial port connection.
+Go to :guilabel:`Tools -> Serial Monitor` set the baud rate as "115200", and press the RST button to check the serial port connection.

 |image09|